rhomobile/rhomobile-docs/eb/en/edge/api/signature.md

 ### show(<span class="text-info">HASH</span> propertyMap)
 Show in-line signature window.
-This function works witha non-modal signature capture area shown inside browser window.
+This function works with a non-modal signature capture area shown inside browser window.
 All in-line signature capture functions (like this) do not has affect the capture area shown in takeFullScreen (modal full screen capture area).

 ####Parameters
 <ul><li>propertyMap : <span class='text-info'>HASH</span> <span class='label label-info'>Optional</span><p>Map of signature properties to be set Valid `properties` for this parameter are the properties avaliable to this API module. <a href='#Properties'>Check the property section</a> Use already set properties</p></li><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>